Introduction - Resources for Autism Researchers

 - IAN Community, which provides an information resource for you, your clients, and your research participants

-The Interactive Autism Network (IAN), is an innovative online partnership of the Kennedy Krieger Institute, the Simons Foundation, Autism Speaks, and the National Institute of Mental Health (NIMH).
+The Interactive Autism Network (IAN), is an innovative partnership of the Kennedy Krieger Institute and the Simons Foundation.
+In the past, it received major funding from Autism Speaks and the National Institute of Mental Health (NIMH).
 IAN's goal is to accelerate autism spectrum disorder (ASD) research.
 IAN Research is an online longitudinal database and research registry.
 Individuals on the autism spectrum and their families throughout the world share their information with autism researchers.
 U.S. residents are notified about studies for which they qualify.
 A variety of data about individuals with ASD, siblings, and parents is gathered through a series of online questionnaires.
 Some of these questionnaires are standardized, such as the Social Responsiveness Scale, while others on topics such as pregnancy, treatments, and parental depression are developed in partnership with subject matter experts.
 Based on the priorities expressed by researchers and the community, IAN adds questionnaires to the protocol.
-Since its launch in April 2007, IAN Research registered over 45,000 participants including over 17,000 individuals with ASD.
+Since its launch in April 2007, IAN Research registered over 58,000 participants including over 20,000 individuals with ASD.